 The cost of gutter guards varies depending on a number of factors, including the type of installation, the material used and the linear footage of your roof.
 In general, DIY gutter guards range in price from $1–$3 per linear foot, while professionally installed models cost $15–$28 per linear foot.

-How We Chose the Top Gutter Guard Companies
+Methodology: How We Rank Gutter Guard Companies